AW-2021/PlatonicClub-website/README.md

 ## Header

-The header is divided into two parts, vertically stacked on eachother.
+<div align="justify">The header is divided into two parts, vertically stacked on eachother.
 The top section includes the search bar, user info, wishlist and shopping cart.
-The bottom section includes the logo, and links to the four main pages namely, Home page, About page, Shop page, Orders page and Account page.
+The bottom section includes the logo, and links to the five main pages namely, Home page, About page, Shop page, Orders page and Account page.</div><br>

 ![header](screenshot_images/header.png)